Blog / 2019 / #FixRedbubble

 May 31, 2019

 Redbubble is scared of #FixRedbubble—scared enough to try to appease me by reinstating one of my artworks!
-But it’s not going to work.
-I’m not backing down until the company changes its policy and starts sharing DMCA takedown notices with creators.
+But that’s not going to shut me up.
+I will keep trying to organize with my fellow artists until the company changes its policy and starts sharing DMCA takedown notices with creators.